P.O Box 631 Station A

 The requirements for field placements are an integral part of being a health care professional.
 They are designed to protect you, the people you work with and those to whom you provide professional care.
 It is a requirement when you are seeking employment in your field.
 These requirements are needed to be renewed annually or periodically even if you continue to work in the same position.
 If this is new to you, it is recommended that you learn everything you need to know and make an active effort to be organized around making this a normal part of your commitment to working in the health care field.

-Once you have completed all your requirements for clinical placement, you will need to book an appointment online at https://morningsidecentennial.requisite.ca to see the Requisite Nurse.
-Before you can make an appointment, you must fill out the Release Form included in the handbook or download here.
+Once you have completed all your requirements for clinical placement, you will need to submit your original documents through the ParaMed Requisite website, where a nurse will review your documents.
+Before you can submit your requirement documents, you must fill out the Consent Form included in the handbook.
 For more information on the Requisite System, please see the Clinical Placement Requirements Student Handbook that was also included in your freshman package.
-We encourage you to submit all of your documentation at the same time to simplify this process for you and reduce the cost of subsequent appointments.
+We encourage you to submit all of your documentation at the same time to simplify this process for you and reduce the cost of subsequent document submissions.
 For your convenience, extra information is available on the Question and Answer page in regards to the steps in completing your documents and submitting them to the Requisite Nurse.

 If you have any questions, you may email us at firstname.lastname@example.org